suresh-datt-joshi/RSP/gallery.md

-# SmartYield Platform - Visual Gallery
+# SmartYield Platform - Visual Gallery & Feature Guide

-A comprehensive visual tour of the SmartYield precision agriculture intelligence platform, showcasing all features, pages, and user interfaces.
+A comprehensive guide to all features, pages, and user interfaces of the SmartYield precision agriculture intelligence platform.

+> **Note**: This guide describes each page and feature.
+To view them, navigate to the corresponding URLs in your running application at `http://0.0.0.0:5000`

 ---